To contact or appoint Carolyn Graham, call CEDR on +44 (0)207 536 6060 or email firstname.lastname@example.org

 Neutral Chairing & Facilitation

-Carolyn an experienced neutral chair and facilitator who helps devise and run effective meetings.
-Her experience extends from small group meetings lasting a few hours to substantial sessions conducted over several days.
-She helps organisations clarify objectives, identify priorities and keep focussed on delivering effective outcomes.
-Carolyn brings strong people and process management skills, a mediator's impartiality and analytical clarity to any situation, making communication and ultimately decision making easier.
+Carolyn an experienced neutral chair and facilitator who works closely with organisations to help devise and deliver effective meetings.
+Her experience extends from chairing small group meetings lasting a few hours to designing and facilitating large scale interventions conducted over several days, weeks or sometimes months.
+Carolyn brings strong people and process management skills and a mediator's impartiality and analytical clarity to any situation, helping making communication, participation and ultimately decision making easier.

 Experienced at handling complex group dynamics, Carolyn is highly skilled in facilitating meetings where feelings are running high and where strong differences in opinion need to be surfaced, safely, in order that discussions can move forward constructively and consensus achieved.

-- Independent Chair of Board AGMs and Board Away Days for wide variety private, public and charitable sector organisations.
+Independent Chair of Board AGMs and Board Away Days for wide variety of private, public and charitable sector organisations, including:

 - Chair of AGM with 70 Shareholders of Estates Management Company where decision needed to be made regarding scheduling and funding of large scale refurbishment programme.

-- Chair of series of meetings between 12 elected representatives of a wider trade organisation to help them prepare for collective union negotiations .
+- Chair over an 18th month period of series of meetings between 12 elected representatives of a wider trade organisation to help them prepare for, and conduct, collective union negotiations.

 - Chair of departmental meeting within non-public departmental body to discuss how to improve working practises and departmental/organisational efficiency.

 - Chair of round table meeting between several officers of Hackney council, two officers from the local police force and a local resident wishing to discuss an alleged mishandling of her complaint to the Council’s complaints procedure.

 - Co-Facilitator of ‘think tank’ away day for global renewable energy NGO to identify future strategic priorities.